CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_mealtime_fingers_spoons_forks_cups_html.md

 **Your child will learn new skills as they grow.**

-Learn more about your child’s [developmental milestones](/ncbddd/actearly/milestones/index.html).
+Learn more about your childaÌ‚â‚¬TMs [developmental milestones](/ncbddd/actearly/milestones/index.html).